 Next start date:

-Bournemouth University, Talbot Campus
+Bournemouth University, Talbot Campus or distance learning

-1 year full-time (September start); 17 months full-time (January start); 2 years part-time
+1 year full-time (September start), 17 months full-time (January start), 2 years part-time

 International entry requirements:

-If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.0 in each component of writing, speaking, listening and reading.
+If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.5 in writing and 6.0 in speaking, listening and reading.
 For more information check out our full entry requirements.